jeffshrager/csminicourse/from_code_to_machine/README.md

 Irony. ("irony.py" is a combined version of compiler.py and virtual_hardware.py, but leaves out the byte code interpreter.)
-The "comp" and "exec" commands in pathos compile (to byte code) and then execute the reuslting (on the emulated hardware).
-See "pathos_demo.log".
+The "comp" and "exec" commands in pathos compile (to byte code) and then execute the reuslting byte code (basically assembly) on the emulated hardware.
+(See "pathos_demo.log".)

 Everything here was written in about 5 total hours using a combination of claude and chatgpt.
 This wasn't as easy as I'd hoped.
 As many folks